krypto5863/COM-Modular-Installer/index.md

 ## Advisory!
 CMI is completely free and shall remain free for the foreseeable future!
 If you did not download CMI from the official GitHub download page and if you paid any amount of money for this, then you have been scammed!

-## Support

-If you're in need of support, ideally you can receive realtime support in the Custom Maid Discord server.
-From there, simply ask in a support channel or feel free to ping the author, 𝕺𝖙𝖕𝖞𝖗𝖐#1133.

-<a href="https://discord.gg/custommaid" class="btn btn-blue">Join Discord Server</a>

-If you prefer to avoid Discord entirely, please leave an issue post in the CMI's [Issues Page](https://github.com/krypto5863/COM-Modular-Installer/issues).